pankegallery/openar/README.md

 /connect - conect to wallet
 /login - once connected this screen does allow to sign the login /artworks - the artwork listing
-/a/ - Artworks detail [temporarily used for exhibition] /a-detail/ - Artworks detail [will be replacing /a/], using dynamic [...keys] to also allow access to individual objects of the artwork /a/[akey]/[okey]
-/e/ - The exhibtion detail page
+/a/ - Artworks detail, using dynamic [...keys] to also allow access to individual objects of the artwork /a/[akey]/[okey] /e/ - The exhibtion detail page
 /o/ - Object deep link not sure if we're going to use it /p/ - Pages using markup in /content/